ssbc/ssb-db2/README.md

 ### publish(msg, cb)

-Convinience method for validating and adding a message to the database written by the feed running the secret-stack.
+Convenience method for validating and adding a message to the database written by the feed running the secret-stack.

 ### add(msg, cb)

-Validate and add a raw message (without id and timestamp) to the database.
+Validate and add a message value (without id and timestamp) to the database.
 In the callback will be the stored message (id, timestamp, value = original message) or err.